2. Conceptualizing Money

 This one is just a little conceptual aid, for those who might benefit from it.
 I think it can help to make sense of economic reality and aid in breaking down some unhelpful economic myths.

 If you've read a little on this website already, you'll know that money really does just come into being when people (or in fact governments) need it, when they ask for it and go through the proper processes to create it.
-In other words, without much work or effort or fuss, money really does just come into being, when it is called upon, as if from a magical money fountain or tree.
+In other words, without much work or effort or fuss, money really does just come into being, when it is called upon, as if from a magical money fountain or money tree.

 Money - and thus our theoretical magic fountain - is effectively infinite.
-There's no real upper limit to the amount of money that can be produced.
+There's no real upper limit to the amount of money that could be created.
 And that of course presents us with a problem.
-If money creation were allowed to go on unmonitored, it would soon become extremely unfair and might then go on to become unstable.
+If money creation were allowed to go on uncontrolled, it would soon become extremely unfair and unstable.
 Money, then, must be carefully controlled.
-And although it doesn't address the fairness of the system, insisting that most money created is returned again is an important part of how we control it.
+And insisting that most money created is returned again is an important part of how we control it.